 13 Oct 2020

-“Don’t be afraid to do something different than what you think you want to do.
+“Always be curious.
+Don’t be afraid to do something different than what you think you can do.
 I’ll explain.
-Sometimes a young designer thinks they know what they want to do, for example, shoes for women.
-So, they find jobs or learn to do shoes for women, but then they end up on projects for basketball.
-Even though it’s not what they want to do, they should still put passion into it.
-Be flexible with what is happening in your life but always do it with a lot of passion.Try to study everything, even if it's something you don’t like.
-Always be curious.”
+Sometimes a young designer fresh out of school thinks he knows what he wants to do, for example, shoes for women.
+So, often they will start jobs and they end up designing basketball shoes.
+Even though it’s not what you want to do, you should still put passion into it.
+Be flexible with what is happening in your life, be hungry and learn from everyone, everything will make you a better designer tomorrow.”

 “Yeah, it's quite interesting.
 It's always exciting for anyone to start a brand and be facing every part of it – the website, the communication, the look, how you shoot the pictures, where you get the clothing, how you twist the clothing.”